siphonjs/siphon/README.md

 ### .range

+Private until .setRedis method is called.
 No parameters.
 Provides list of all jobs in queue.

 ```
 siphon()